Is my philanthropy effective? Am I “making a difference?” When I see a panhandler on the street, I can imagine different ways to “make a difference.”

 I could take him home, cook him a meal, talk to him, listen to him.
 Or, if I didn’t want to get that close but still wanted to help, I could simply give him money for a decent meal.
-Or if I didn’t want to deal with him at all but felt sympathetic to his plight, I could send a check to the neighborhood emergency food shelf – maybe enough to feed someone for a week or month.
-That’s making a difference.
+Or if I didn’t want to deal with him at all but felt sympathetic to his plight, I could send a larger check to the neighborhood emergency food shelf.
+That all counts as effective philanthropy.

 Or, from a different perspective, we could remember where food comes from.
 If people could grow their own food, they’d also be learning about cooking and nutrition, becoming healthier and more productive.
 So I could make a difference very locally by supporting my local youth farm and market project.
 Maybe I could show kids how to cook something I know how to cook, and they could get other kids involved, and older folks, and new arrivals, and shut-ins, helping neighbors connect and engage productively with local issues.
-That’s making a difference.
+That all counts as effective philanthropy.

 Or, having spent some time packing bags at the food shelf myself, I got to ask a lot of questions.
 “How can we get more healthy and nutritious food into the hands of people who are genuinely hurting for food?
 What has to be done differently?”
 Turns out it’s a complex, multi-layered system, with lots of weak or broken parts.
-Supporting my local alliance for advocating and implementing changes to the good food distribution system – overcoming food deserts, market access barriers, transportation and spoilage issues, counterproductive farm policies, and creating new partnerships and markets — that’s making a difference.
+It’s a challenge to fix, but a focus on effective philanthropy could help.
+I could support my local alliance for advocating and implementing changes to the good food distribution system – to overcome food deserts, transportation and spoilage issues, counterproductive farm policies.
+That all counts as effective philanthropy.

-Stay tuned for more on “Making a Difference.”
-In the meantime, let’s not forget the guy on the corner.
+Stay tuned for more on “Effective Philanthropy.”
+In the meantime, let’s not ignore the guy on the corner.